Postdoctoral Fellowship

 About Us

-Atlas Behavioral Health is a growing private practice in Chicago that provides outpatient therapy to adults, children/adolescents, couples, families, and groups.
+Atlas Behavioral Health is a small, private group practice in Chicago that provides outpatient therapy to adults, children/adolescents, couples, families, and groups.
 At Atlas, we value creating an inclusive and diverse space, promoting a collaborative and supportive work environment, committing to social justice efforts, and engaging in ongoing self-reflection and continuous growth.
-Our practice strives to be anti-racist, to consciously build a team that possesses a multitude of perspectives and positionalities, and to support more marginalized clinicians in concerted ways.
-We aim to build a strong connection to the Humboldt Park community in which we are oriented.
-We have built into our financial model the ability for each full-time therapist to have two pro bono slots to reach more people in need of service.
+Our practice strives to be anti-racist, consciously building a team that encompasses a diverse range of perspectives and positionalities, and supporting more marginalized clinicians in concerted ways.
+We have built into our financial model the ability for each full-time clinician (including fellows) to have two pro bono slots, allowing them to reach more people in need of services.

 Work Culture

-At Atlas, we aim to create and maintain a collaborative environment in which clinicians feel fairly compensated for their work and can build strong relationships with colleagues.
-We strive to create a protective environment to prevent burnout, while understanding how taxing our work can be and the importance of time outside of work.
-We work to accomplish this through the cultivation of warm and supportive spaces (in individual and group supervision), as well as building strong relationships among staff to allow for vulnerability, openness, humor, creativity, and fun.
-Clinicians will typically consult with each other in the hallway in between sessions or take the time to connect or laugh.
+At Atlas, we work to foster a collaborative environment where clinicians feel fairly compensated for their work and can establish strong relationships with their colleagues.
+We aim to create a protective environment that prevents burnout, while acknowledging the taxing nature of our work and the importance of time outside of work.
+We work to accomplish this through the cultivation of warm and supportive spaces (in individual and group supervision), as well as building strong relationships among staff that allow for and encourage vulnerability, openness, humor, creativity, and fun.
 At Atlas, we value firm work-life boundaries, work to hold each other accountable to these boundaries, and create systems that support this.

 The Position

-For the 2024-2025 academic year, we are looking to hire 2 full-time postdoctoral fellows.
+For the 2026-2027 academic year, we are looking to hire two full-time postdoctoral fellows.
 We hope to find clinicians who are diverse in their background, identity, training, and clinical expertise.
-Clinicians of color, LGBTQ+ clinicians, and Spanish-speaking clinicians are highly encouraged to apply.
+Clinicians of color, LGBTQ+ clinicians, and clinicians who speak Spanish are highly encouraged to apply.

 Schedule

-This is a full-time position (caseload of 24+ client hours per week).
-We work from a hybrid model; all clinicians are required to be in the office two days per week and can choose to work from the office or from home on other scheduled days.
-The hybrid model was crafted to create a sense of connectedness through being in the office together (and making consultation easier), while also offering the flexibility of working from home.
+This is a full-time role with a 40-hour workweek spread over five days.
+We follow a hybrid work model: fellows must be in the office three days a week, while the remaining two days can be spent working remotely or in the office as preferred.
+The hybrid model was crafted to create a sense of connectedness through being in the office together, facilitating case consultations, while also offering the flexibility of working from home.

-Fellows work 40 hours each week; time is distributed as follows: 28 client slots (likely see 24-26 clients), 4 hours of supervision and training, and 8 hours for administrative time and professional development.
-At the successful completion of their fellowship year, clinicians will have completed 2,000 hours total of which 1,200 are direct service hours.
-This amount greatly surpasses the minimum needed for licensure in the state of Illinois.
+Time is distributed as follows: 30 slots open for clients (25 completed client hours per week), four hours of supervision & training, and the remainder for administrative time/case management and professional development.
+At the successful completion of their fellowship year, clinicians will have completed approximately 1,100 direct service hours.
+This amount surpasses the minimum needed for licensure in the state of Illinois.

 Methods of Fellow Evaluation

-Fellows are evaluated at the 45-day and 90-day employment marks.
-Subsequently, Fellows are evaluated at the 6-month employment mark and one-year employment mark.
-Evaluations have two parts: 1) a synchronous conversation between the Fellow and supervisor on: Fellow’s strengths, Fellow’s areas of growth, and any other notable feedback; 2) a review of written and standardized Fellow evaluation form (evaluation on core competencies of the fellowship) completed by supervisors.
+Fellows are evaluated at the 60-day and 120-day intervals, again at the 6-month (halfway point), and finally at the 1-year mark (completion of the fellowship).
+Evaluations include a synchronous conversation between fellows and supervisors (fellow’s strengths, fellow’s areas of growth, and any other notable feedback) and a review of the Fellow evaluation form (core competencies of the fellowship) completed by supervisors.

 Due Process Procedures